signalfx/apmworkshop/apm/misc/fargate/README.md

 See below left of furthest left screen for this link.

-Two frameworks are being used by the trace generator to get URLs: OKHTTP and Apache.
+Two frameworks are being used by the trace generator to get URLs: Python Requests.

 The screenshot below shows what the traces will look like.